Crane1195/GCCPCB/code/README.md

+# DISCLAIMER
+This is only guaranteed to work on my GCCPCB.
+It should be usable on any Arduino Leonardo, Micro, or Pro Micro, and probably on other 32u4 based boards as well, but do so at your own risk.
+I have similar code here: https://github.com/Crane1195/DIYB0XX/tree/master/code if you are making a DIY using any other Arduino.

+# Credits

+This code currently utilizes Nicohood's Nintendo library : https://github.com/NicoHood/Nintendo and MHeironimus' Arduino Joystick Library : https://github.com/MHeironimus/ArduinoJoystickLibrary

+This code started as DIY Smashbox code by simple, had all of its logic changed to fit the B0XX manifesto's two modifiers/situational modifiers by Snapple, had many positional values corrected by Danny, and Hexadecimal added 2ip with no reactivation as an SOCD method which is the method the B0XX uses.
+I fixed many other positional values, added Ultimate/PM modes, added 2ip as an SOCD option, fixed various issues, and have now added native USB PC control.

+# Using my GCCPCB code

+The GCCPCB supports PC and Gamecube control.

+* To launch in Gamecube mode, just plug the controller in.
+* To launch in PC mode, hold C-Down while plugging in.

+If you would like to swap these:

+Change line 44 from `device currentDevice = GC;` to `device currentDevice = PC;`

+Change line 106 from `currentDevice = PC;` to `currentDevice = GC;`

+If you would like to change the button from C-Down to something else:

+Change line 104 from `if (digitalRead(CDOWN) == LOW` to `if (digitalRead(???) == LOW` where ??? is your choice.
+See the lines above 104 for the buttons names.

+## Game profiles

+ The GCCPCB supports Melee, Smash4/Ultimate, and PM.
+In addition to holding C-Down (or not), two of these modes require a button input on plug in.

+ *  To launch in Melee mode, just plug in normally.
+ *  To launch in Smash4/Ultimate mode, hold B while plugging in.
+ *  To launch in Project M mode, hold X while plugging in.

+ For example, if you are playing PM on Dolphin with default settings, you would hold C-Down and X while plugging in.
+Melee on console, hold nothing.
+Ultimate on console, hold B. Melee on Dolphin, hold C-Down.
+Et cetera.

+ If you want to change the default mode, or the button inputs for the others, you can.

+ Line 43 determines the profile when nothing is held. `game currentGame = Melee;`

+ Line 111 determines the profile when B is held. `game currentGame = Ultimate;`

+ Line 116 determines the profile when X is held. `game currentGame = PM;`

+ Line 109 determines the button to hold for the second profile `if (digitalRead(B) == LOW)`

+ Line 114 determines the button to hold for the third profile `if (digitalRead(X) == LOW)`

+ Change these if you would prefer different settings.

+## SOCD (Simultaneous Opposite Cardinal Directions)

+You can choose your SOCD method for each game profile.

+To do so, change the value to the right of the equal sign on line 45 for Melee, 112 for Ultimate, and 117 for PM to Neutral, TwoIP, or TwoIPNoReactivate.
+I do not advise changing these though, as the default settings match the B0XX.

+Here is a rundown of what each SOCD method means:

+#### 2ip works like this:
+* Press left.
+Character moves left.
+* While still pressing left, press right.
+Character moves right.
+* While still pressing left, stop pressing right.
+Character moves left again.

+#### 2ip with no reactivation (The method the B0XX uses) works like this:
+* Press left.
+Character moves left.
+* While still pressing left, press right.
+Character moves right.
+* While still pressing left, stop pressing right.
+Character will not move.

+#### Neutral works like this:
+* Press left.
+Character moves left.
+* While still pressing left, press right.
+Character stops moving.
+* While still pressing left, stop pressing right.
+Character moves left again.

 # Installing My GCCPCB Code

 The code I run on my GCCPCB's currently utilizes Nicohood's Nintendo library found here :